abrahamm7/NewsMobileApp/README.md

 # NewsMobileApp

-# This app its a simple application to stay informed with latest world news.
+# This app it's a simple application to stay informed with latest world news.

 # Screenshots